Meet the Team

 In his free time, Joe enjoys time with his daughter, basketball, golf, woodworking, making music, and seeing all the ways life’s dots connect.

 Partners and Resources

-Toby is the Area Sale’s Leader for Farmers Insurance and works with business owners in many different industries.
+Toby is the District Manager for Farmers Insurance and works with business owners in many different industries.
 He understands first-hand the challenges of managing a team and excels at communicating with people to ensure best business practices are being utilized and implemented.

 Wondering how Toby finds the time and energy to accomplish so much?
 Check out his book, The Empowerment Chords.